 Here, Monty Don explains how to force hyacinths for Christmas:

 To force hyacinths into flowering you'll need to cover them for a while.
 You can cover them with an old blanket, some straw or a thick newspaper, and store them in a shed or garage where they will remain cool (9ºC is ideal), for up to 10 weeks (forced bulbs need only six weeks).
 Check them regularly and give them another light watering if the compost feels dry.

 Once the shoots have grown, bring your hyacinths indoors to a bright, cool spot such as a windowsill.
 Take care not to put them near a heat source such as a radiator, as they can grow too quickly and topple over.
 Water as and when you need to, typically when the compost starts to feel dry.
 Once indoors, your hyacinths should take only three weeks to flower.

 How to grow hyacinths in a glass vase

-You can also grow hyacinths bulbs in glass jars or vase, without any compost.
+You can also grow hyacinth bulbs in glass jars or vases, without any compost.
 Use only heat-treated bulbs for this.
-Simply fill each hyacinth glass with water to just below where the bulb’s base will sit, then put the bulb in place.
+Simply fill each vessel with water to just below where the bulb’s base will sit, then put the bulb in place.
 Make sure it doesn't touch the water, but sits just above it.
 Place the glass in a cool (below 10°C), dark place for six weeks for roots to form.
 Once the main green shoot is about 7-10cm tall, move the glass into full light and watch the flower gradually develop.
-Turn the glass around by a half-turn every day, to prevent the plant growing towards the light and toppling over.
+Turn the glass around by a few degrees every day to prevent the plant leaning towards the light and toppling over.
 Top up the water as necessary.